philmcminn/rust-sudoku/README.md

 ``./sudoku .2..........6....3.7~4.8.........3..2.8..4..1.6..5.........1.7~8.5....9..........4.``

 where a '.' indicates an empty cell in the puzzle.
+All numbers must be > 1.
 Adjacent numbers must be separated by a non-digit character, i.e., '~' in the above example.
 (This is because the program can be used solve puzzles greater than 9x9 in size, and so more than one digit may be needed for a cell.)

 By default, the program terminates on finding the first solution.
 It is capable of finding all solutions, if there is more than one.
 To find all